erizov/Professor/semester_4/lecture_18_crypto_algorithms/aes/README.md

 4. Implement Aes from scratch using only the function signature
 5. Modify Aes to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Aes for a specific use case (e.g., nearly sorted data)
+7. Optimize Aes for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Aes
 9. Compare Aes performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Aes to solve a production problem
+10. Design a system that uses Aes toaddresse a production problem
 11. Create unit tests with 100% code coverage for Aes
 12. Write a technical blog post explaining Aes to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Aes is widely used in production systems
+- **Enterprise Applications**: Aes is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Performance Optimization**: Applied to improve structure efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions